AnOpenSauceDev/AnOpenSauceDev/README.md

 Mainly using Java, JS and _**very** occasionally_ Rust in the real world.

 and of course, I'm a devout debian-based zealot.

+And yes, I use wayland with a Nvidia graphics card.